fobordo/election-analysis/README.md

 * A total of 369,711 votes were cast in this congressional election.

-  To determine the total number of votes cast in this congression election, first, the variable `total_votes` was initialized and set to equal zero.
+  To determine the total number of votes cast in this election, first, the variable `total_votes` was initialized and set to equal zero.

     ```
     total_votes = 0